AndrewSChapman/eventmanager/README.md

 ## Dispatching the events.

-In order for the event listeners to receive the events, we must dispatch them.
+In order for the event listeners to receive the events, we must dispatch via them using the eventList.
 E.g.

 ```
 eventList.dispatch(dispatcher);